Non-CDS Medication Data

 Overview

-The Maryland Health Care Commission (MHCC) and CRISP are beginning collection of non-controlled substances (“non-CDS”) in accordance with Maryland House Bill 1127 Public Health – State Designated Exchange – Health Data.
+The Maryland Health Care Commission (MHCC) and CRISP have begun collection of non-controlled substances (“non-CDS”) in accordance with Maryland House Bill 1127 Public Health – State Designated Exchange – Health Data.
 CRISP, in partnership with Leap Orbit, has built an infrastructure to receive, process, store and deliver non-CDS data.
-Dispensers will be required to begin reporting non-CDS data starting September 1st, 2025.
+Dispensers were required to begin reporting non-CDS data starting September 1st, 2025.

-Through the contract between CRISP and Leap Orbit, dispense data will be securely collected and stored using RxGov.
+Through the contract between CRISP and Leap Orbit, dispense data is securely collected and stored using RxGov.
 This is a web-based program that does not require additional hardware or software.
+Dispense data available for a given patient will be visible to CRISP clinical users under the Medication Management tab of InContext and Clinical Information, within the new Dispensed Medications subtab.

 Agreement Requirements